 8. Produce Stickers

 Remembered to take a produce bag to the shop with you to stock up on fruit and veg?
 Great work!
-Sadly, however, your grocery shopping isn’t as plastic-free as you would have hoped – those stickers stuck to each and every single piece of produce is a plastic.
-This can be difficult to avoid, but the good news (finally!) is that retailers are researching replacing plastic labels with laser marking.
+Sadly, however, your grocery shopping isn’t as plastic-free as you would have hoped.
+Those stickers stuck to each and every single piece of produce is plastic.

 9. Tea Bags

-I’ve written at length about plastic in tea bags, but in case you need a short summary pretty much all tea bags are heat-sealed using polyethylene, a plastic that will not break down in your compost heap.
-There are some plastic-free teas available but they all come in plastic packaging.
-As an alternative, I’d suggest switching to loose leaf tea.
-I’m still on the hunt for a good decaff loose leaf tea so if you come across one do let me know!
+I’ve written at length about plastic in tea bags, but in case you need a short summary many tea bags are heat-sealed using polyethylene, a plastic that will not break down in your compost heap.

 10. Tetra Paks

-Tetra Paks are the cartons that you commonly buy milk, juice, and chopped tomatoes in.
-Many people believe Tetra Paks to be waxed cardboard, but when you look a little deeper the Tetra Pak website states that cartons are made from wood in the form of paperboard, as well as thin layers of aluminium and polyethylene plastic.
+Many people believe Tetra Paks to be made from waxed cardboard.
+However, when you look a little deeper the Tetra Pak website states that cartons are made from wood in the form of paperboard, as well as thin layers of aluminium and polyethylene plastic.
 The most common Tetra Pak carton is 75% paper, 20% polyethylene, and 5% aluminium.

 11. Tin/Aluminium Cans

 Much like drinks cans, tin and aluminium cans are lined with plastic.
-Indeed, the Independent reported in 2010 that the majority of food cans in the UK have been lined with a plastic coating containing bisphenol A (BPA).
-The coating prevents acids and other substances from corroding the tin or aluminium of the can, but leaching of BPA into the can’s contents could be a potential health hazard.
+Indeed, the Independent reported in 2010 that the majority of food cans in the UK are lined with a plastic coating containing bisphenol A (BPA).
+More recent publications report this situation as unchanged over the last decade.

 Looking for an alternative?
 Buy dried pulses instead of tinned pulses, and get into the habit of soaking them overnight before use.
 Tricky, I know!